puppetlabs/puppetlabs-websphere_application_server/README.md

 The IBM default is `/opt/IBM/InstallationManager/eclipse/tools/imcl`

-This will attempt to be auto-discovered by the `ibm_pkg` provider, which parses IBM's data file in `/var/ibm` to determine where InstallationManager is installed.
+The `ibm_pkg` provider attempts to automatically discover this path by parsing IBM's data file in `/var/ibm` to determine where InstallationManager is installed.

-You can probably leave this blank unless `imcl` was not auto discovered.
+You can leave this empty unless `imcl` was not discovered.

 ##### `profile_base`

-Specifies the full path to where WebSphere _profiles_ will be stored.
+Specifies the full path to where WebSphere profiles will be stored.

-The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`
+The IBM default is `/opt/IBM/WebSphere/AppServer/profiles`.

-The module default is `${target}/profiles`
+The module default is `${target}/profiles`.

 ##### `manage_user`

 Boolean.
-Specifies whether this _instance_ should manage the user specififed by the `user` parameter.
+Specifies whether this instance should manage the user specified by the `user` parameter.

 Defaults to `false`.

-A typical use-case would be to specify the user via the base class `websphere` and let it manage it.

-If this particular instance of WebSphere needs a different user, you may do so here.
+A typical use case is specifying the user via the base class `websphere`.
+If this particular instance of WebSphere needs a different user, specify it here.

 ##### `manage_group`

 Boolean.
-Specifies whether this _instance_ should manage the group specififed by the `group` parameter.
+Specifies whether this instance should manage the group specififed by the `group` parameter.

 Defaults to `false`.

-A typical use-case would be to specify the group via the base class `websphere` and let it manage it.
+A typical use case would be specifying the group via the base class `websphere`.
 If this particular instance of WebSphere needs a different group, you may do so here.

 ##### `user`

-Specifies the user that should "own" this instance of WebSphere.
+Specifies the user that should own this instance of WebSphere.

-Defaults to `$::websphere_application_server::user`, referring to whatever user was provided when declaring the base `websphere` class.
+Defaults to `$::websphere_application_server::user`, referring to the user provided when declaring the base `websphere` class.

 ##### `group`

-Specifies the group that should "own" this instance of WebSphere.
+Specifies the group that should own this instance of WebSphere.

-Defaults to `$::websphere_application_server::group`, referring to whatever group was provided when declaring the base `websphere` class.
+Defaults to `$::websphere_application_server::group`, referring to the group provided when declaring the base `websphere` class.

 ##### `user_home`

 Specifies the home directory for the `user`.
-This is only relevant if you're managing the user _with this instance_ (e.g. not via the base class).
+This is only relevant if you're managing the user _with this instance_ (that is, not via the base class).
 So if `manage_user` is `true`, this is relevant.

-Defaults to `$target`
+Defaults to `$target`.

 #### Defined Type: websphere_application_server::package